 If we had it our way, we would write a book about layered mens haircuts.
 The truth is, you can’t go wrong with them.
 It even doesn’t matter what haircut you rock: it can look even more awesome with layers.
 Barbers often advise men with thin hair to get their cuts layered for one simple reason: it can lift up the mane, adding some movement.

 Still, they work for all hair types.
 For instance, if you have thick or curly hair, your barber can lighten up your texture to give it a nice, comfy shape.
-This pic showcases how a layered haircut can turn unruly mane into a hair masterpiece.
+This pic showcases how a layered haircut can turn an unruly mane into a hair masterpiece.

 Slicked Back Modern Undercut Hairstyle